oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ### Overriding a data source module

-The following `jdbc-testDS.xml` override template demonstrates setting the URL, user name, and password-encrypted fields of a JDBC module named `testDS` via secret macros.
+The following `jdbc-testDS.xml` override template demonstrates setting the URL, user name, and password-encrypted fields of a JDBC module named `testDS` via `secret macros`.
 The generated situational configuration that replaces the macros with secret values will be located in the `DOMAIN_HOME/optconfig/jdbc` directory.
 The `password-encrypted` field will be populated with an encrypted value because it uses a secret macro with an `:encrypt` suffix.
 The secret is named `dbsecret` and contains three keys: `url`, `username`, and `password`.

 ```